jklingsporn/vertx-jooq/vertx-jooq-rx-reactive/README.md

 //Setup your jOOQ configuration
 Configuration configuration = new DefaultConfiguration();
 configuration.set(SQLDialect.POSTGRES);
-//no other DB-Configuration necessary because jOOQ is only used to render our statements - not for excecution
+//no other DB-Configuration necessary because jOOQ is only used to render our statements - not for execution

 //setup Vertx
 Vertx vertx = Vertx.vertx();